 MYTH: There is no risk in California.

-In truth, Lyme disease has been reported in every state except Hawaii, and a recent study showed that ticks carrying Borrelia burgdorferi, the bacteria which causes Lyme disease, are widespread in the San Francisco Bay Area.
+In truth, Lyme disease has been reported in every state except Hawaii, and a recent study showed that ticks carrying Borrelia burgdorferi, the bacteria which causes Lyme disease, are widespread throughout California.

 MYTH: Antibiotics cure everyone.

 Statistics show that as many as 20% of patients continue to exhibit symptoms even after antibiotic treatment.
 While there is controversy about the cause of this symptom persistence (e.g., residual bacteria or auto-immune response), for these patients, the suffering continues.
-As many as a million Americans are estimated to be suffering with this condition, referred to as post-treatment Lyme disease (PTLD).
+As many as a million Americans are estimated to be suffering with this condition, referred to as Persistent Lyme Disease (PLD).

 MYTH: If the test is negative, you don’t have Lyme.